Introduction

 A JSC can issue both equity and debt securities in order to raise finance.
 As a result, a JSC can go public.

 It is not possible for an LLC to raise finance through issuing securities.
-So an LLC can neither issue equity nor debt securities.
+Hence, an LLC can neither issue equity nor debt securities.
 As a natural result of that, an LLC cannot go public at all.

 Shareholder Loans